sovity/edc-ce/extensions/broker/README.md

-# EDC-Connector Broker Extensions
+# EDC-Connector Broker Extension
-To get started, a sample docker-compose file is located in the /resources/docs folder.
+To get started, a sample docker-compose file is located in the root folder.

 ## Configuration
 Settings required for this extension: